 Vidgo launched late last year and is a competitively priced service.
 For example, the standard cost of the basic Vidgo subscription is just $39.99 making it cheaper than AT&T TV NOW, fuboTV, Hulu Live TV, and YouTube TV.

 In fact, the service also offers another, more premium tier, which ups the channel count for $49.99 per month.
 At that price, it still remains a cheaper option compared to other live TV streaming services.
-That is, long as you do not need access to any of the additional features missing from Vidgo, including the option to record.
+That is, as long as you do not need access to any of the additional features missing from Vidgo, including the option to record.
+For those that do want access to recording features, Vidgo might not be the service for them.

 Why cloud DVR is important